 Typically, discussions on search intent highlight the fact that search queries can be categorized into three types: informational (seeking knowledge about a topic), comparative (looking for solutions to a problem), and transactional (seeking to make a purchase).
 These categories are often represented as a marketing funnel.

-The primary reason is that SEO resources are finite, and content catering to the bottom of the funnel (targeting search queries with “transactional” search intent) yields significantly higher returns on investment (ROI) compared to other types of content.
+The primary reason is that SEO resources are not infinite, and content targeting the bottom of the funnel in search queries with “transactional” search intent will deliver way more return on your investment compared to any other type of content.

 It’s Impossible to Effectively Target all Keywords.